Skip to content

 Trace data

 Detection bots can use trace data to get further insights into a transaction e.g. which contract function calls were made internally.
 These are also known as "internal transactions".
-Forta scan nodes currently provide trace data only for Ethereum mainnet through the TransactionEvent.traces field (for all other chains, the traces are an empty array).
+Only certain RPC providers provide trace data through the TransactionEvent.traces field (if not available, the traces are an empty array).
 These traces are fetched using the trace_block RPC method of the OpenEthereum trace module.
+To enable fetching of trace data, you need to use a RPC provider that supports the OpenEthereum trace module (e.g. typically a paid provider like Alchemy) and set the useTraceData flag:

 Not all detection bots will require trace data, but depending on the presence of trace data your detection bot may behave differently (e.g. the TransactionEvent.filterFunction utility method will use trace data to filter internal function calls if they are available).
-To enable trace data locally during development, set the traceRpcUrl in your forta.config.json to a RPC provider that supports the OpenEthereum trace module (e.g. typically a paid provider like Alchemy).
-It is also worth mentioning that in production, detection bots cannot query for trace data via the scan node's jsonRpcUrl (unless the bot provides its own RPC endpoint).

 Automated testing

 A complete bot testing strategy will include automated unit tests that can quickly verify the behaviour of the bot.
 For your convenience, unit tests are included in the starter projects as examples.
-We use the jest testing framework in the Javascript/Typescript projects, and pytest in the Python project.
+We use the jest testing framework in the Typescript/Javascript projects, and pytest in the Python project.
 These are only suggestions and you should feel free to use whichever testing framework you prefer.
 You can run the included unit tests with the following command:

 $ npm test